adiabatic/king-kong/README.markdown

 ## Installation Instructions (OS X)

-1. Copy the .keyboardlayout file to ~/Library/Keyboard Layouts/ or /Library/Keyboard Layouts/.
+1. Copy the .keylayout file to ~/Library/Keyboard Layouts/ or /Library/Keyboard Layouts/.
 If the folder you’re supposed to copy it to doesn’t exist, create it.
 1. Log out and back in.

 ## Reinstallation Instructions (OS X)

-In order for OS X to rescan your .keyboardlayout files, the timestamp on that Keyboard Layouts directory must change.
+In order for OS X to rescan your .keylayout files, the timestamp on that Keyboard Layouts directory must change.
 The easiest way to do this is:

-1. Delete the .keyboardlayout file in your Keyboard Layouts directory of choice.
+1. Delete the .keylayout file in your Keyboard Layouts directory of choice.
-1. Copy your new .keyboardlayout file to either ~/Library/Keyboard Layouts/ or /Library/Keyboard Layouts/.
+1. Copy your new .keylayout file to either ~/Library/Keyboard Layouts/ or /Library/Keyboard Layouts/.
 (Simply overwriting the file won’t update the directory.)

 The included Makefile does this for ~/Library/.